tudelft/autoGDMplus/README.md

 ## Contact
 Please reach out to us if you encounter any problems or suggestions.
-AutoGDM2 is a work in progress, we are excited to see it beeing used!
+AutoGDM+ is a work in progress, we are excited to see it beeing used!
 Reach out to Hajo for all technical questions.

 ### Contributors
 Hajo Erwich - Student & Maintainer - hajo_erwich@live.nl <br />